Compound Exercises: What Are They And Which Ones Are Best?

 What are compound exercises?

-There are two different types of exercises you can do in the gym: compound exercises and isolation exercises.
+There are two different types of strength training exercises you can do in the gym: compound and isolation exercises.

-Compound exercises recruit multiple muscle groups and use several joints to complete a movement, while isolation exercises focus on strengthening a single muscle group and generally involve a single joint in the movement.
+Compound exercises use multiple muscle groups and several joints at the same time, while isolation exercises focus on a single muscle group and generally involve a single joint in the movement.

 Benefits of compound exercises

 Getting more bang for your buck is one of the main benefits of compound exercises, as they allow you to work several muscles simultaneously, rather than having to spend a longer period of time training each muscle individually.
 Including compound movements in your training will help you complete a challenging, effective, full-body workout in a far shorter space of time!

 Because compound exercises work multiple muscle groups at once, they also teach your muscles to move in a functional and synchronised way, training both the muscle tissue, joints and nervous system to work together effectively.
 Although they are strength training movements, compound exercises increase your heart rate and challenge your cardiovascular system to the amount of effort required.

 Many compound exercises help improve your ability to perform natural movement patterns with ease, such as bending into a squat position or lifting something off the ground in a deadlift movement, which can make daily tasks easier while reducing your risk of injury!